matter-labs/zksync-era/docs/guides/setup-dev.md

 rustc 1.xx.y (xxxxxx 20xx-yy-zz) # Output may vary depending on actual version of rust
 ```

-If you are using MacOS with ARM processor (e.g. M1/M2), make sure that you use an `aarch64` toolchain.
+If you are using macOS with ARM processor (e.g. M1/M2), make sure that you use an `aarch64` toolchain.
 For example, when
 you run `rustup show`, you should see a similar input:

 ```bash